-Stages Cycling shook up the power meter market in 2012 with the introduction of their left-side crank arm power meter.
-Unlike previous power meters at the time, the Stages power meter measured left leg power only and meant you simply swapped out your current crank arm for a new, power equipped one.
-It was also the first power meter to use both ANT+ and Bluetooth SMART protocols.
-While Stages was first to the party with this type of power meter, 4iiii Innovations quickly followed suit, producing their own version of a left-side crank arm power meter.
-While the Stages and 4iiii power meters share many similarities…they are not without their differences.
-So we thought it would be helpful if we conducted a Stages vs 4iiii comparison by putting these two power meters head-to-head.
+Stages Cycling shook up the power meter market back in 2012 with the introduction of their left-side crank arm power meter.
+Unlike previous power meters at the time (cranks or hubs), the Stages was a left-side crank arm measuring left leg power.
+This meant you simply swapped out your current crank arm for a new, power equipped one.
+Easy stuff!
+It was also the first power meter to use both ANT+ and Bluetooth SMART wireless protocols.
+While Stages was first to the party with this type of power meter, 4iiii Innovations quickly followed suit, producing its own version of a left-side crank arm power meter.
+While the power meters produced by these companies share many similarities…they are not without their differences.
+So, we thought it would be helpful if we conducted a Stages vs 4iiii crank arm power meter comparison – and put these two power meters head-to-head!

 - Easy to install – This design allows for easy installation and swapping of the power meter between bikes.
 The power meter can be installed or moved between bikes in about 5-10 minutes.

 - Lightweight – They are extremely lightweight.
 These power meters only add about 10-20 grams (based on the model) to your bike.

 The Trade Off…

 Ok, so what’s the catch?
 The drawback to a left-side crank arm power meter is…well…just that.
 It’s left-side only.
 It takes your left leg power and doubles it to approximate your total power.
 This is how all left-side power meters work.
 To be true, this type of power measurement is fine for most folks.
 However, if you are looking for the most accurate option available, you might be better off with a power meter that measures both legs (Stages and 4iiii actually make some of these too!).